 Our installation experience was all part of the overall suspension upgrade install.
 We opted for this hydraulic disc brake system to be installed with the independent suspension so it was all done at the same time.

 If you choose to do it separately, MORryde has brake assemblies that mount to the axles like normal.
 They will mount the brake actuator in a front bay.
 Ours went in near the batteries.
 From the actuator, they’ll run brake lines under your rig back to the brakes.
 They will cut the existing electric brake lines to make room for the hydraulic lines.
+Depending on your rig installation may require some modifications.

 Once this is all put together and the wheels are back on, they’ll bleed the brakes just like a car to make sure all air is out of the lines and the proper amount of fluid is in the actuator’s reservoir.